 Bha Ji in Problem (2013)

 Bha Ji in Problem was yet another successful collaboration between Gippy Grewal and director/writer Smeep Kang.
-The film, which was produced by Akshay Kumar tells the story about a man who has married two women at the same time.
+The film, which was produced by Akshay Kumar tells the story of a man who has married two women at the same time.

 Sardaar Ji (2015)

 Directed by Rohit Jugraj, the film starred Diljit Dosanjh in the leading role as a man who falls in love with a ghost.
-Seems too offbeat for a commercial Punjabi film and seems like the plot of a ‘run of the mill’ suspense thriller film?
+Seems too offbeat for a commercial Punjabi film and seems like the plot of a ‘run of the mill’ suspense thriller film.
 No, it is anything but that.

 One of the biggest hits of Diljit Dosanjh’s career, the film was a full-on masala film and a laugh riot from beginning to end.
 As our lovable Sardaarji falls in love with a ghost, we keep falling in love with the man.